 Fuel fumes in the engine compartment can explode.
 Before working on electrical wiring, ventilate engine room and disconnect battery cables to prevent sparks.

-7.3.5 Ventilation
+7.3.7 Ventilation

-Ventilation is a very important issue with your boat, with the potential for Carbon Monoxide buildup (See Boating Safety Section), along with the simple comfort of fresh air ventilation is a standard that is a necessity.
+Ventilation is a very important issue with your boat, with the potential for Carbon Monoxide buildup (See Boating Safety Section), along with the simple comfort of fresh air or air conditioning, ventilation is a standard that is a necessity.

-On your boat, there are essentially types of ventilation, , the blower, and the Bomar hatches, which supply you with fresh air when opened.
-Since the hatches require no power, we will detail the blower, and their function, here. (the blower is optional and only comes with the Automatic Fire Suppression System)
+On your boat, there are essentially three types of ventilation, the air conditioning system (AC system), the blower, and the Bomar hatches, which supply you with fresh air when opened.
+Since the air conditioning system is AC powered (see AC Electric Section) and the hatches require no power, we will detail the blower (or fans), and their function, here.